 1. Siesta Key Beach

-Rated the top beach in the USA by TripAdvisor’s Traveler’s Choice Awards™, this beach is absolutely deserving of that title!
+Rated one of the top beaches in the USA by TripAdvisor’s Traveler’s Choice Awards™, this beach is absolutely deserving of that title!

 It’s incredibly soft sand is like walking on a fine powder.
 It truly doesn’t even feel like sand!
 The sand is actually made up of 99% quartz, making it the softest sand you’ll ever step foot on.